Why Ohio Needs Educational Technology Leaders—and How You Can Become One

 Ohio’s economy is increasingly driven by technology.
 Preparing students to succeed in that world starts by equipping their teachers with the knowledge and tools to lead.

-Kent State is helping educators across the state and beyond develop the skills to bridge the digital divide, foster innovation, and create inclusive learning environments for all.
+Kent State is helping educators across the state and beyond develop the skills to bridge the digital divide, foster innovation, and create accessible learning environments for all.

 Take the Next Step in Your Professional Journey